enriqueornelas/wiflix/README.md

 ### Parameters
 ```
- --port 80                          Port to listen to connections to (automatically randomizes if already in use)
+ --port 8080                        Port to listen to connections to instead of 80 (automatically randomizes if already in use)
  --moviesdir "C:/path/to/movies/"   Additional directory to search for movies in
 ```